vivaria/edisonrul.ing/docs/source/cards/hand-of-the-six-samurai.md

-# HAND OF THE SIX SAMURAI
+# Hand Of The Six Samurai

 > ① While you control another "Six Samurai" monster, you can Tribute 1 "Six Samurai" monster to destroy 1 monster on the field.